MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 What if an organization doesn't want to synchronize every active contact that is owned by the synchronizing user and wants to put additional restrictions in the filter logic distributed by default.
 This logic can be changed one by one for every user, but this is time consuming and everytime a user sets up server-side sync the default logic would need to to be changed.
 Another way to modify this logic is to change the default logic distributed to users when they’re initially set up to use server-side synchronization.

-> [!NOTE]
+## Step 1.
+Use XrmToolBox

-> Default synchronization templates can’t be edited within the Dynamics 365 organization solution editor.
+Default synchronization templates can’t be edited within the Dynamics 365 organization solution editor.
 This needs to be done through calls to the Dynamics 365 API using the XrmToolBox.
 The [XrmToolBox](https://www.xrmtoolbox.com/) is a third-party application that has many different tools for interacting with Dynamics 365 app data.
 For more information on the tool, see [Documentation for XrmToolBox](https://www.xrmtoolbox.com/documentation/).

-## Step 1.
-Check the current default Outlook filter template

-After installing XrmToolBox and connecting to your organization, follow these steps to ensure the **Sync Filter Manager** tool is installed using the **Tools Library**.
+Open the XrmToolBox and connect to your organization.
+Make sure the **Sync Filter Manager** tool is installed using the **Tools Library**.

 > [!div class="mx-imgBorder"]
 > ![Open the Tool Library menu](media/default-sync-filter-3.png "Tools Library")